 - Creating unique and catchy compositions that separate your brand from the crowd.

 - Utilizing tempo to focus on your specific customer base.
-For example, a fast-paced song may be ideal for an upbeat coffee commercial while a soft, relaxing rhythm may work better for a travel agency offering vacation getaway packages.
+For example, a fast-paced song may be ideal for an upbeat coffee commercial.
+In contrast, a relaxing rhythm may work better for a travel agency offering vacation getaway packages.

 This advertisement featured lyrics that were relatable to the customer base Honda was trying to reach, those who needed a family friendly vehicle for traveling and running errands.
 The catchy beat and the fact that it is rehash of a well-known song make for a memorable advertisement.

-Instrumental content, on the other hand, is more impactful when it comes to reaching a consumer’s emotional side.
+Instrumental content, on the other hand, is more impactful when it comes to reaching a customer’s emotional side.
 Note the following two contrasting, yet similarly designed advertisements:

 Both use plain-spoken language and an instrumental backdrop.
 The Army commercial features instrumentation that instills feelings of greatness, empowerment, and strength while the animal shelter commercial uses melancholy instrumentation that invokes sympathy.
 Both instrumentals work towards the advertiser’s goals of instilling an emotion that encourages action.
 The actions and messages in these particular cases are joining the military to be part of a greater cause and donating to help animals because of empathy for their condition.

-This is an important factor when it comes to using music in advertising.
+Length is an important factor when it comes to how songs can be used to advertise.
 Consumers are often faced with multiple forms of media competing for their attention throughout their day.
 As a result, consumers have very short attention spans when it comes to advertising.
-Short and to the point is the most successful form of musical content in advertising, so you may want to leave your power ballads at home for this one.
+Short and to the point is the most successful form of musical content in advertising, so leave your power ballads at home for this one.